sirreal/html-api-debugger/html-api-debugger/readme.txt

 == Changelog ==

 = 2.8 =
-* Silence _doing_it_wrong bookmark when providing from HTML context.
+* Silence _doing_it_wrong bookmark notices when providing from HTML context.

 = 2.7 =
 * Preserve attribute value line breaks in tree views.